vfilimonov/pydatastream/README.md

     dat["Data",]

-### Debugging
+### Debugging and error handling

+If request contains errors then normally `DatastreamException` will be raised and the error message from the DWE will be printed.
+To alter this behavior, one can use `raise_on_error` property of Datastream class.
+Being set to `False` it will force parser to ignore error messages and return empty pandas.Dataframe.
+For instance:

+	r1 = '@AAPL~OHLCV~2013-11-26~D'
+	r2 = '902172~OHLCV~wrong_request'
+	res = DWE.request_many([r1,r2])

+	DWE.raise_on_error = False
+	print DWE.parse_record(res[0])
+	print DWE.parse_record(res[1])

-For the debugging puroposes, Datastream class has `show_request` property, which, if set to `True` makes standard methods to output the text string with request:
+For the debugging puroposes, Datastream class has `show_request` property, which, if set to `True`, makes standard methods to output the text string with request:

 	DWE.show_request = True
 	data = DWE.fetch('@AAPL', ['P','MV','VO',], date_from='2000-01-01')

+Finally, method `status` could extract status info from the record with raw response:

+	print DWE.status(res[1])

+and `last_status` property always contains status of the last parsed record:

+	print DWE.last_status

 ### Other useful tips with the Datastream syntax

+TODO!!!

 #### Get some reference information on a security with `"~XREF"`, including ISIN, industry, etc.